A while back I published a post on this site that gave hundreds of Bible verses about money.

 John 3:16 For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.

 Do you want to change your focus today and find your inheritance in Christ?
 You can.
-Just pray this sinner’s prayer:
+Just pray a prayer like this one:

 “Father, I know that I have broken your laws and my sins have separated me from you.
 I am truly sorry, and now I want to turn away from my past sinful life toward you.
 Please forgive me, and help me avoid sinning again.
 I believe that your son, Jesus Christ died for my sins, was resurrected from the dead, is alive, and hears my prayer.
 I invite Jesus to become the Lord of my life, to rule and reign in my heart from this day forward.
 Please send your Holy Spirit to help me obey You, and to do Your will for the rest of my life.
 In Jesus’ name I pray, Amen.”

 Thanks Peter – This is always a great reminder.

 It’s amazing how much the Bible has to say about money.